Secondary Headache Red Flags

 - S — Sagging brain (tonsillar descent, pons flattened on clivus)

-- Leak localization: spine MRI → CT myelography (gold standard) → radionuclide cisternography
+- Leak localization: spine MRI → CT myelography (dynamic or digital subtraction for CSF-venous fistula); radionuclide cisternography has been largely supplanted

 Treatment